sweattep/modern_quotes/README.md

 >accepted so fully as an equal (and so often admired as a superior)

 >As far as I can see, we are the only professional sports league that self distributes across a high multiple of live social channels to drive top of the funnel discovery and engagement.

+>we love only what we do not possess
+>we love only what we do not possess